houghta4/great-lexicon-war/.github/ISSUE_TEMPLATE/feature_request.md

 **Describe the problem you are trying to solve with this feature** A clear and concise description of why this feature should be added.

+**Acceptance criteria**
+A clear and concise description of what needs to happen to consider this feature completed

 **Describe the solution you'd like**
 A clear and concise description of what you want to happen.